Ahtesham18112011/VSDSquadron_FM/README.md

 # Task 1: Understanding and implementing Verilog code on FM

 #### How to run a profect in the FPGA board?
+Follow the steps to run a project:

+cd <project-folder>

 ## Understanding the verilog code
 This is the link of the verilog code for the glowing of blue led in a RGB led present in the FPGA board. [top.v](https://github.com/Ahtesham18112011/VSDSquadron_FM/commit/c6511d8ea1d69d50770b938977da7150673a1d7a).
 <details>